-The grapes were placed on the treading floor, and the workers would crush the grapes with their legs.
-The grape juice then would pour thru a groove, on the lower-right side, into the collecting pit.
+The grapes were placed on the treading floor, and the workers would crush the grapes with their bare feet.
+Shoes were avoided in order to prevent crushing the seeds, in order to prevent the wine to become bitter.

 The hole in the center of the treading floor was used for secondary extraction of the juice, using a single fixed-screw press.
 The press squeezed out the must left in the grape skins and stalks after treading.
 (Thanks for Rafi Frankel for his correction).